 Given his lack of elite length and power, guard may be a better spot for him.
 At guard, Newman doesn’t have to reach as much, and his athleticism gives him a greater advantage in the trenches and moving to the second level.

 Guard will be Royce Newman’s best chance at a starting gig in the NFL.
 Nevertheless, if he doesn’t earn that right away, he has the athletic upside and versatility that NFL teams search for in their backups.
 This makes the Ole Miss guard a compelling pick in the middle rounds.

 He can be a high-value reserve lineman with positional versatility in his early years, and potentially, ascend to a starting role later on.
 Teams that are thin at offensive line, such as the Cincinnati Bengals, Seattle Seahawks, New York Jets, Los Angeles Chargers, and Los Angeles Rams could be interested in Newman.

 Newman brings a lot of appeal with his two foundational traits.
 With his athleticism, he offers withstanding upside.
 And with his versatility, he offers flexibility for a coaching staff.
 Teams can comfortably stack Newman with an early-round lineman without overlapping.
-Of course, if Newman tests well enough, he might become an early-round lineman himself.
+Of course, after his testing, it’s not out of the question that Newman himself becomes an early-round lineman, perhaps on late Day 2.

 Want more 2021 NFL Draft prospect news?
 Want to do your own mock draft?

 Dive into PFN’s Free NFL Mock Draft Simulator and test your own drafting acumen.
 Continue to visit Pro Football Network for NFL news and in-depth analysis.
 Also, be sure to follow us on Twitter (@PFN365) to stay in the loop on all things college football and the NFL Draft landscape.